Breast Implants Vs Fat Transfer: Which Do I Get?

 posted by:

-Unhappiness with breasts size and shape is all-too-common insecurity among many women.
+Unhappiness with breast size and shape is an all-too-common insecurity among many women.
 Many of these women turn to cosmetic breast augmentation to help them feel more confident in their bodies.

-Our Toronto breast augmentation specialists at our clinic utilize breast augmentation to treat various issues, from increasing cup sizes of smaller breasts, decreasing the size of larger breasts, filling out and lifting breasts that have sagged, and more.
+Our Toronto breast augmentation specialists at Toronto Plastic Surgeon Wellness Centre utilize breast augmentation to treat various issues, from increasing cup sizes of smaller breasts, decreasing the size of larger breasts, filling out and lifting breasts that have sagged, and more.
 Because of the variety of things it can treat, there isn’t just one type of breast augmentation.
 Fat transfer and breast implants are both ways that can be used to improve the appearance of the breasts.
-But when talking about fat transfer vs breast implants, you may have some questions.
+But when talking about fat transfer vs. breast implants, you may have some questions.

-This post will discuss all things fat transfer vs implants.
+This post will discuss all things related to fat transfer vs. implants.

 What is a Fat Transfer Breast Augmentation?

 A fat transfer breast augmentation is a surgical procedure performed at our clinic that can enhance the appearance of the breasts without the use of implants.
-During this procedure, liposuction takes fat from a designated donor area on the body (usually where the patient has designated unwanted fat, such as love handles or thighs) and is transferred over to the breasts.
+During this procedure, liposuction removes fat from a designated donor area on the body (usually where the patient has unwanted fat, such as love handles or thighs) and transfers it to the breasts.
 This procedure increases the shape, symmetry, and size of the breast.

-While breast implants have never been safer to use, have improved in their durability and safety over the years, there are still those who may feel hesitant about receiving them, making the fat transfer breast augmentation a great alternative to implants.
+While breast implants have never been safer to use and have improved in their durability and safety over the years, there are still those who may feel hesitant about receiving them, making the fat transfer breast augmentation a great alternative to implants.

-Those who receive a fat transfer in Toronto can rest assured that the procedure has been performed using the fat cells from within their own body instead of the foreign material of the implant being surgically inserted.
+Those who receive a fat transfer in Toronto can rest assured that the procedure is performed using fat cells from their own body, rather than foreign implant material being surgically inserted.

-Another reason that makes this procedure so popular is the donor fat coming from an unwanted area of the body.
-This means not only will the breast size and shape be improving from this procedure, but the donor area will have an improved appearance and body contour as well.
+Another reason this procedure is so popular is that the donor fat comes from an unwanted area of the body.
+This means not only will the breast size and shape be improved by this procedure, but the donor area will also have an improved appearance and body contour.

 Finally, a fat transfer breast augmentation is great because it lasts.
-Unlike implants, which should be replaced every 10-12 years, a fat transfer is a permanent procedure, lasting indefinitely as long as the patients’ health and weight are kept within similar ranges to that at the time of surgery.
+Unlike implants, which should be replaced every 10-12 years, a fat transfer is a permanent procedure that lasts indefinitely, as long as the patient’s health and weight remain within ranges similar to those at the time of surgery.

 A fat transfer breast augmentation does have a drawback, however.
-It is less effective in increasing cup size in the breasts, usually only increasing them anywhere from half to one cup size.
+It is less effective at increasing breast size, usually only increasing it by half a cup to 1 cup.

 Can I Combine Fat Transfer and Breast Implants?

 Of course!
 Many patients often opt for the combination of fat transfer and breast implants, as they can enhance the overall appearance of the breasts.
-In this case, the fat is transferred above the implants, acting as a layer between them and the skin.
-This allows for a more natural-looking and feeling breast at the surface level and can help prevent the appearance of any rippling from them.
+In this case, the fat is transferred above the implants, serving as a layer between the implants and the skin.
+This allows for a more natural-looking and feeling breast at the surface and can help prevent rippling.

 Two Types of Breast Implants